-The OJA is currently developing an exciting new website featuring the fascinating stories of this community through the presentation of recorded oral histories and highlights of collected photographs and documents.
-The oral history clips on the website will illustrate key themes common to all stories: leaving South Africa and Zimbabwe, arrival in Canada, adjusting to Canadian life, Jewish/Canadian identity, contributions, and ties to home.
-We plan to launch this dynamic website at a reception in fall 2017.
-Please stay tuned for more information.
+The OJA's exciting new website featuring the fascinating stories of this community through the presentation of recorded oral histories and highlights of collected photographs and documents is now live!
+The oral history clips on the website illustrate key themes common to all stories: leaving South Africa and Zimbabwe, arrival in Canada, adjusting to Canadian life, Jewish/Canadian identity, contributions, and ties to home.

 CLICK HERE TO VISIT THE SITE